nkabrown/bundle/OKR.md

 **2019 Q2**

+Learn the fundamentals of management

+- put in the effort to engage with "High Output Management"

 Practice, teach and enforce work's coding standards

 - familiarity with frontend and backend coding standards and supporting docs